Best in Manufacturing – January 12, 2021

 Each Tuesday, we publish a list of top articles and other content related to manufacturing in areas like quality control, product development, supply chain management, sourcing, auditing, and law.

 1. Insight from Chinese Factories: Export Surges, Labor Shorts

-In recent months, exports from China have been increasing at an unexpected rapid rate despite the pandemic.
+In recent months, exports from China have been increasing at an unexpectedly rapid rate despite the pandemic.
 Orders are flushing like snowflakes and China’s exports even surged at the fastest pace in almost three years in November 2019.

 However, the uprising orders make a double-edged sword to many export-orientated Chinese factories: they are now short of labor.
-Factories owners have to pay a high price to recruit short-term workers to finish the orders.
+Factory owners have to pay a high price to recruit short-term workers to finish the orders.